AGhost-7/rule.js/packages/access-mate/readme.md

 ```

-## Benefits
-Using this model, one can implement virtually any kind of access control; role
-based access control, multi-level access control, etc.

 ## Debugging
 This module uses the `debug` package for managing debug logs.
 Simply set your
 `DEBUG` environment variable to include this package's name to enable it.